-Time

-Short ------------------------------------ Long Small user changes of space with remodeling operable partitions, finishes, lighting refinishing Room furniture rearrangement changes in user behavior • • • • intensify use through scheduling user moves to appropriate space (if it exists) administrative reshuffling of departments Relations Between by coupling and uncoupling communication links, e.g. rearrangement of partitions Rooms phone, intercom, etc. physical remodeling operable partitions complete rebuilding on same site Institution in the Community communication, and/or transportation to alter space-time relationships to other institutions shift in locations of institutions new institutions on a new site • mobile units
+Time Short -Long Sma11 user changes of space with remodeling operable partitions, finishes. lighting refinishing Room furniture rearrangement changes in user behavior intensify use through scheduling user moves to appropriate administrative reshuffling of departments space (if it exists) Relations by coupling and uncoupling rearrangement of partitions Between communication links, e.g. Rooms phone, intercom, etc. physical remodeling operable partitions complete rebuilding on same site communication, and/or shift in locations of Institution transportation to alter institutions in the space-time relationships to other institutions new institutions on a new Community site mobile units